haltu/muuri/README.md

 ### layoutStart

-Triggered when `grid.layout()` method is called, just before the items are positioned.
+Triggered after `grid.layout()` is called, just before the items are positioned.

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * An array of `Muuri.Item` instances that are about to be positioned.
+  * The items that are about to be positioned.

 **Examples**